 Are you an M.A. student who would like to Complete both an M.A. and an M.F.A. in Creative Writing?
 You can use up to 24 units of M.A. coursework towards our M.F.A.
-Completing both programs can be done with as little as one additional class and the additional thesis (6 units total)!
+Completing both programs can be without the need to repeat the coursework!

 Statement of purpose, briefly write (500 words) why you wish to study at the graduate level, what led you to choose creative writing, your experience writing and reading, etc.